RLuckom/mastodon-terraform/fargate/README.md

+### Disclaimer
+Running this module will incur AWS costs to your account.
+It is your responsibility to look at the resources terraform is going to create and understand the costs.
+Use at your own risk.

+It is not recommended to use this module for production instances.

 ### Overview
 The stack is one basic functioning Mastodon instance with its required services and data stores.
 It does not include Elastic for full-text search.
 It has working email and working media uploads to s3.